Full Camino Portugues from Lisbon to Santiago

 From Lisbon, the Camino Portugues takes pilgrims across stunning countryside, villages, and towns such as Santarém, one of the last Moorish bastions in Portugal; Coimbra, home to a UNESCO-listed 13th-century university; and gorgeous Porto with its colourful riverfront and home of Port wine.

-Towards the end of your wall, you can sample oysters in Arcade, test your luck with the famous green peppers from Padrón, and explore the cobbled streets of Pontevedra’s old town…it is all part of your special journey to Santiago de Compostela.
+Towards the end of your walk, you can sample oysters in Arcade, test your luck with the famous green peppers from Padrón, and explore the cobbled streets of Pontevedra’s old town…it is all part of your special journey to Santiago de Compostela.
 Enjoy!

 Scroll down to view the full itinerary and create your trip.
-You can select any town on the Full Camino Portugues Coastal from Lisbon to Santiago to select your start and end.
+Select any town on the Full Camino Portugues Coastal from Lisbon to Santiago to select your start and end.
 You can also walk or cycle this route.